“My first thought was, ‘there’s so much blood,’ immediately followed by, ‘why am I surprised by this?’

 I’m proud of myself for how far I’ve come.
 At the beginning of my fertility struggles, I was bitter, resentful and angry.
 I had a victim mentality that did not serve me.
 Now, I’m grateful for every fallen tear, every negative pregnancy test, every drop of blood shed because I know it was all a part of a bigger plan for me and my life.
 I wouldn’t be in this place, with my daughter across the table and my son in my arms if I hadn’t invested in myself, mind body and soul.”

 This story was submitted to Love What Matters by Kelsey Connell, of Canada.
 Follow their journey on Instagram.
-Submit your own story here, and subscribe to our best stories in our free newsletter here.
+Be sure to subscribe to our free email newslettter for our best stories.

 Provide strength for other struggling mothers.
 SHARE this story on Facebook to let them know a community of support is available.